Cody-at-SolarDigital/PSIG-Compressor-Course/README.md

 # PSIG-Compressor-Course
-Pipeline Simulation Interest Group short course on Centrifugal Compressors
+Pipeline Simulation Interest Group short course on Centrifugal Compressors.
+Material from Solar Turbines Inc.

 There are five exercises in total with each being its own Jupyter (Python) Notebook.